mbrochh/django-react-primer/README.md

 ## Status

 This is a work in progress.
-This repository is basically a stream of consciousness and a collection of links as I venture into React.js land and try to figure out how to make it work for my existing Django toolchain.
+This repository is basically a stream of consciousness and a collection of links as I venture into React.js-land and try to figure out how to make it work for my existing Django toolchain.

 ## Table of Contents